Coherent optical two-photon resonance tomographic imaging in three dimensions: Results

-To benchmark the tomography protocol we generate a flat atomic coherence across the whole atomic ensemble by writing in a very short $200\ \mathrm{ns}$ input signal pulse accompanied by coupling pulse of the same duration.
-Together they drive a two-photon transition between $|g\rangle$ excited state $|e\rangle=5P_{1/2},F=2,m_{F}=1$, and final state $|h\rangle=5S_{1/2},F=1,m_{F}=0$.
-Such a short pulse populates spin waves along the entire length of the cloud evenly, as the bandwidth of the write-in signal pulse is much larger than the magnetically (inhomogeneously) broadened two-photon absorption spectrum of the cloud.
-This was verified in measurement shown in Figure \ref{fig:dpd}\textbf{a} where we compare the Fourier magnitude of heterodyne detected write-in and read-out signals.
+To benchmark the tomography protocol we generate a flat atomic coherence across the whole atomic ensemble by writing in a very short $200\ \mathrm{ns}$ input signal pulse accompanied by a control pulse of the same duration.
+Such a short pulse populates spin waves along the entire length of the cloud evenly, as the bandwidth of the input signal pulse is much larger than the magnetically (inhomogeneously) broadened two-photon absorption spectrum of the cloud.
+This was verified in measurement shown in Figure \ref{fig:dpd}\subfig{A} where we compare the Fourier magnitude of heterodyne detected input and output signals.
 Here, we used a single point, differential photodiode (DPD) detector.
-The measurement yields bandwidths of about $\dimv{8}{MHz}$ for the write-in signal and $\approx\dimv{1.4}{MHz}$ for the registered readout signal that directly corresponds to the GEM bandwidth induced by the Zeeman splitting gradient of around $\dimv{1.4}{MHz/cm}$.
-Importantly, the Fourier magnitude of the input signal is flat across GEM spectrum which guarantees the creation of a flat spin-wave.
-Moreover, in the Figure \ref{fig:dpd}\textbf{b} we show zoomed plot of the Fourier-magnitude of the readout signal that corresponds to the ($x$, $y$)-averaged atomic density along the $z$-axis.
+The measurement yields bandwidths of about $\dimv{8}{MHz}$ for the input signal and about $\dimv{1.4}{MHz}$ for the registered output signal that directly corresponds to the GEM bandwidth induced by the Zeeman splitting gradient of around $2\uppi\times\dimv{1.4}{MHz\ cm^{-1}}$.
+The Fourier magnitude of the input signal is flat across the GEM spectrum which guarantees the creation of a flat spin wave.
+The narrow peak visible around \dimv{25}{MHz} corresponds to the two-photon clock transition $\text{m} \subtxt{F}=1\to \text{m} \subtxt{F}=-1$ that due to the same Zeeman shift for the ground state sublevels is not affected by the magnetic field.
+Moreover, in the Figure \ref{fig:dpd}\subfig{B} we show zoomed-in plot of the Fourier-magnitude of the read-out signal that corresponds to the ($x$, $y$)-averaged atomic density along the $z$-axis.